Case Studies

 The PopupView app works with real butterflies and photos taken by the museum’s Insect Curator, Dmitri Logunov

-We also designed and delivered a creative digital experience for Tatton’s stand at the RHS 2019 Garden Show working with artist Jacki Clark
+We designed and delivered a creative digital experience for Tatton’s stand at the RHS 2019 Garden Show working with artist Jacki Clark

 Artist Jacki Clark admiring her work